crosstyan/stupid/README.md

 **MSB / LSB**: "Most Significant" and "Least Significant" bit.
 "Significance" here means "how much weight this position carries *as a number*": the MSB contributes the largest power of 2, the LSB the smallest.
+If we have an operation of comparison (`compare` function), we would have the problem of

 Fortunately, nobody uses a "middle-endian" writing system where the most significant digit lives in the middle... as far as I know.
 Consider it an